My son was home sick from school today, which changes a mothers’ schedule somewhat – actually quite a lot.

 Long story short, the physiotherapy worked only to the extent that I truly understood what I was doing and that I took it on as a daily job – this was the beginning of daily body maintenance, I just didn’t know it yet.

 For a moment, let’s return to the bowed legs and dysfunctional movement patterning.
 When I’m out and about I watch how people move – their mechanics.
-It’s not a judgement, it’s just what I see and I don’t analyze it all the time.
+It’s not a judgment, it’s just what I see and I don’t analyze it all the time.
 When I see people running or cycling, I watch their alignment.
 Sometimes I cringe, because I see faulty mechanics which is being repeated and I can feel the pain that will ensue.
 And other times I see mechanics that make me stop, take my breath away and hear myself say, wow.
 It’s rare to see movement that is pure and effortless but you’ll know it when you see it, as you will know it when you feel it.
-Have you ever heard someone point out an athlete and say, he or she runs like a gazelle?
+Have you ever heard someone point out an athlete and say, he/she/they run like a gazelle?

 Let me just say that even with the gazelle-like athlete, there can still be injury and dysfunctional movement patterning- there is no perfect – just the aim towards it.
 Our aim with movement, art, literature, what-have-you, is that “once we accept our limits, we [must] go beyond them.”
 (Albert Einstein).
 So in my opinion, from experiencing a lot of physical movement I have found that refining movement is on going.
 Knowing that I swim, people come up to me from time to time and state (more than ask), “Boy, I just can’t swim for exercise – don’t you find it boring?”
 I am amazed by this because it is often very accomplished athletes who say this.
 People whom I imagined would know about refining.
 Each stroke for me is a new combination of possibilities – the accuracy of the kick, placement of pelvis, rib cage and head to the rotation of the arms and angle of pull…who has time for boredom, my neurons and synapses are on overdrive.
 This is not some mindless activity.
 If we show interest in what we do, we learn from it and can add on and continue to refine.